How to Install EPEL on Rocky Linux

 sudo dnf config-manager --set-enabled epel

-Package Installation Fails from EPEL
+Package Installation Fails with Dependency Errors

 First, clear the DNF cache and rebuild repository metadata: